The 22 Best ETFs to Buy for a Prosperous 2022

 - Expenses: 0.59%

-Investors would also do well to extend their bargain hunting well outside the confines of large-cap stocks.
-For many Wall Street prognosticators, smaller firms are much more appealing.
+Investors would also do well to extend their bargain hunting well outside the confines of larger firms.
+For many Wall Street prognosticators, small-cap stocks are much more appealing.

 "While large and mid-caps trade at a 35%-40% premium to history, small caps now trade in-line with history," says Jill Carey Hall, equity and quant strategist for BofA Securities.
 "In addition to being the least expensive, they are also a better diversifier. … While asset class returns have grown more correlated vs. 20 years ago, the [small-cap] Russell 2000 is less correlated with other asset class returns on average than the Russell MidCap or S&P 500 both over the last three years and the last few decades."

 Our best ETFs to buy for 2022 include two ways to attack small-cap value.
 First up: the Pacer US Small Cap Cash Cows 100 ETF (CALF, $40.97).

 Pacer's CALF views value in much the same way that Distillate's DSTL does, using FCF/EV – or "free cash flow yield" – as its preferred metric.
 Specifically, CALF selects the 100 top S&P SmallCap 600 stocks by free cash flow yield, then weights them by the metric and rebalances the portfolio every quarter.
 For balance, holdings are capped at a 2% weight at each rebalance.

 Again, Pacer US Small Cap Cash Cows 100's current holdings aren't what you might expect from a value fund.
 Most striking: A little more than 40% of the ETF's weight is in consumer discretionary stocks; industrials and technology are the only other double-digit weights, each at around 12%.